smartfog/fogflow/doc/en/source/example1.rst

 -  **Task**: is used to define the fog function name and the processing logic (or operator).
 A task has input and output streams.
 -  **EntityStream**: is the input data element which can be linked with a fog function Task as its input data stream.

-Once you click "Task" from the popup menu, a Task element will be placed on the design board, as shown below.
+Click "Task" from the popup menu, a Task element will be placed on the design board, as shown below.

 .. image:: figures/fog-function-2.png

-You can start to configure a Task once you click the configuration button on the top-right corner, as illustrated in the following figure.
+Start task configuration by clicking the configuration button on the top-right corner, as illustrated in the following figure.
 Please specify the name of the Task and choose an operator out of a list of some pre-registered operators.

 .. image:: figures/fog-function-3.png